 A special matching grant is available to degree-seeking students according to the following policy: Funds given by the student's home Church of the Nazarene will be matched (as funds are available) by the Alumni Matching Grant up to \$150.00 once per trimester when requested by the church.
-Matching funds cannot exceed actual cost of tuition/fees.
+Should Matching funds, in combination with non-loan federal aid, gifts, and grants, exceed the actual billed cost of tuition, fees, and books, NBC will reduce institutional awards to resolve any excess funding.